burnmg/LC_algorithms_practice/README.md

 ```
 Idea: If `S[i-1] == S[i]`, we only add S[i] to the newly created items from last step to create the new items, but not all items so far.

+Trick: returning two values.
+The first value count the number of newly created items for the current step.

 ### [79.
 Word Search](https://leetcode.com/problems/word-search/description/)